Available to: Professional & Ultimate

 Opportunity Flow Chart

-This chart gives you an insight into how your pipeline for the current quarter has changed over the last seven days.
+This chart gives insight into how your pipeline has changed over a period of time and enables you to understand why.

-Starting is the total value of open Opportunities (and their corresponding number) in the pipeline at the start of the previous week.
+Starting is the total value of open Opportunities (and their corresponding number) in the pipeline at the start of the period.

-New Opps is the total value of new Opportunities (and their corresponding number) created within the previous week.
+New Opps is the total value of new Opportunities (and their corresponding number) created within the selected timeframe.

-Pulled In is the total value of Opportunities (and their corresponding number) pulled into the current quarter from future quarters during the previous week.
+Pulled In is the total value of Opportunities (and their corresponding number) pulled into the current quarter from future quarters during the selected timeframe.

-Added Value is the amount of value added to Opportunities already in the pipeline during the previous week.
+Added Value is the amount of value added to Opportunities already in the pipeline during the selected timeframe.
 For example, if an Opportunity's value is increased from £100,000 to £150,000 the added value is £50,000.

-From Prev Q's is the total value of Opportunities that are pulled into the current quarter from previous quarters during the previous week.
+From Prev Q's is the total value of Opportunities that are pulled into the current quarter from previous quarters during the selected timeframe.

-Decreased is the amount of value reduced from Opportunities already in the pipeline during the previous week.
+Decreased is the amount of value reduced from Opportunities already in the pipeline during the selected timeframe.

-Slipped is the total value of Opportunities (and their corresponding number) that were scheduled to close in this quarter but that during the previous week have been updated with Close Dates that fall in future quarters.
+Slipped is the total value of Opportunities (and their corresponding number) that were scheduled to close in this quarter but that during the the selected timeframe have been updated with Close Dates that fall in future quarters.

 Omitted is the total value of Opportunities (and their corresponding number) with their Forecast Category set to Omitted during the selected timeframe.